minithb/Operationalizing-Machine-Learning-using-Azure/README.md

 13. Using the Python SDK, the pipeline run details are examined.
 The image below shows Jupyter Notebook having the RunDetails with the step runs.
 ![RunDetails](images/RunDetails.jpg)

-14. The image below shows Jupyter Notebook showing the best model trained with it's parameters.
+14. The image below shows the Jupyter Notebook with the best model trained and it's parameters.
 ![BestModel](images/best_model_trained.jpg)

 15. Using the ScheduleRun and Schedule class, a pipeline run is scheduled.
 The image below shows the Jupyter Notebook with the scheduled pipline run id.